Dr. Budwig’s Diet & Protocol (3)

 Answer:

-Suppression of tumor growth and metastasis by dietary fish oil combined with vitamins E and C and cisplatin, you will see that the two antioxidants that were found to reduce the anti-cancer effect of fishoil, were vitamin E and vitamin C. What we don't know is whether the anti-cancer effect was reduced because of the vitamin E, or because of the vitamin C or because of a combined effect.
+What we don't know is whether the anti-cancer effect was reduced because of the vitamin E, or because of the vitamin C or because of a combined effect.
 Since the researchers did not answer that, I cannot be sure either.
 From what I have read by Dr. Budwig, she mentions antioxidants in general, not the individual ones.

 Linus Pauling sure did great work.
 So did Johanna Budwig.
 Pauling knew of Budwig's work and did not use it.
 Budwig knew of Pauling's work and did not use it.

 Question 8: Is flaxseed oil dangerous?
-(See for instance chelationtherapyonline.com/GarryGordon/KarlLorenResearch/p29.html)

 Answer:

 Why would flaxseed oil be dangerous?
 Because Bruce Fife said so?
 Like other detractors, he does not look at flax oil mixed with COTTAGE CHEESE.
 That should be the end of this discussion, but let's take a closer look. ...
 Unless there are two or more writers by the name of Bruce Fife, he wrote or co-authored some 30 books.
-About one third of them are on health and nutrition such as: "The Coconut Miracle" and "Coconut Cures", etc, ...
+About one third of them are on health and nutrition such as: "The Coconut Miracle" and "Coconut Cures", etc. ...

 Here is an example of what he wrote and where he draws his wrong conclusions from: "Researchers know that it's the free-radical chain reactions that kill the cancer because when antioxidants, such as vitamin E, are given at the same time, flaxseed oil has no anticancer effects.
 The vitamin E stops the oxidation of the oil within the body and thus prevents the formation of free radicals.
 Without free radicals roaming around inside the body tearing up the cells, the cancer remains unharmed."